iphong/core.io/README.md

         ...
     });

-This will tell the worker to do this task immediate, and continue with other requests after.
+This will tell the worker to do this task immediately, and continue with other requests after.

-If you want to cancel whatever the work is doing, and clear it queue stack.
+If you want to cancel whatever the worker is doing, and clear its queue stack.

 In your app.js